guildai/guildai/guild/tests/pythonpath.md

     >>> assert_path(sys_path[2], tmp1)
     >>> assert_path(sys_path[3], tmp2)

-Confirm that the project is not in the path:
+As with our previous tests, confirm that the project is not in `sys.path`.

     >>> assert_not_project(sys_path)